CarstenGermer/PlayWrite/USERDOCUMENTATION.md

 This is where your magic happens!
 I feel I can't write much more than you hopefully understand by reading the examples I provided but I'll try...
 ## Strong advice
 See above.
-Basically all advice for PLAY.pwt file(s) also applies for writing quest.qwt files.
+Basically all advice for PLAY.pwt file(s) also applies for writing QUEST.qwt files.
 ### Keep lines the quest-handler performs extra snappy!
 While the quest-handler is performing she or he is not able to process new requests.
-Requests that may be coming in while performing will be ignored.
+Requests that may be coming in while performing will be ignored or delayed.
 Try to keep story, drama and explanation as short as possible.
 ## List of commands
 ### [section name]
 Tags the beginning of a section or step in this quest.